August 2, 1981

 The ride down, from South Heights to the river (SR-151 to SR-51) shore of the Ohio was one of the steepest descents of this trip.
 The steepness surprised us, as we had to hold on and brake enough to stay in control.
 It was a thrill and I was glad we got to go down that hill rather than having had to climb it.

 Originally, we had planned to cross the Ohio River at Sewickley, but the bridge was closed.
-So, we had to head South on SR-51, through Coraopolis, over the back channel of the Ohio onto Neville Island, across the main part of the river via I-79 (which is legal for cycling over the river crossing), and exiting into a little town called Glenfield.
+So, we had to head South on SR-51, through Coraopolis, over the back channel of the Ohio onto Neville Island, across the main part of the river via I-79 (which is legal for cycling on the bridge that crosses the river), and exiting into a little town called Glenfield.
 There, we took a few very hilly backroads that eventually led us to a rural (at that time) area known as Mount Nebo.
 From there, we navigated our way to Franklin Park and Ingomar, a Northern suburb of Pittsburgh where my Uncle Lou, Aunt Marge, and their family lived.
-Although this was "only" a 40-mile day, the many hills made it as tough as any much longer ride.
+Although this was "only" a 40-mile day, the many hills made it as tough as a much longer ride.

 The hills in this area have to be experienced in order to be fully appreciated.
 Although the elevations are underwhelming, there are many very steep little climbs that seem to repeat endlessly.
 Riding through this area is tough and demanding, especially when fully loaded.